LeastAuthority/feedback-api/README.md

  `curl --request POST --header "Content-Type: application/json" --data '{"q1": "a1", "q2": "a2"}' localhost:8001/v1/feedback`

+### Disable TLS

+You can disable TLS by setting the environment variable `SMTP_USE_TLS` to `"false"`.
+This can be useful if you want to use a dummy SMTP server for local development.

 ## Technical aspect

 - Use JSON format [RFC 8259](https://www.rfc-editor.org/rfc/rfc8259.html)